 Although the alcohol percentage of this Japanese drink is low, it doesn’t make it any easier to imbibe.
 White, thick and with an aftertaste – this is one highly suspicious-looking liquid.
 Like many Asian alcohols, it’s made from rice, though in this case it often feels like the rice has barely disintegrated and you’re in fact drinking a slightly more watery tin of rice pudding.

-It can be quite difficult to find outside of Japanese supermarkets and convenience stores, but if you fancy trying it you can find a recipe here.
+It can be quite difficult to find outside of Japanese supermarkets and convenience stores.
 To be all the more Japanese about it, drink it hot on a winter’s evening.

 Like most Russian beverages, Kvas is pretty lethal.
 The taste and colour are made particularly odd in this instance due to the base of rye bread.
 In the summer it’s the classic go-to refresher – even for kids, who line up outside the Kvas barrels waiting for their alcoholic kick.
 If you haven’t tried it before, expect a strong, sour hit that is unlike anything you expect when looking at it.
 On the plus side, the rye base means it’s packed with vitamin B. Ah, the sour, bitter taste of nutrients.